MarcSchuh/Infrastructure/README.md

   --agree-tos --no-eff-email
 ```

-Remove the comments in the `nginx.conf` and restart the nginx-server
+Remove the comments in the `nginx.conf` and restart the nginx-server:

 ```shell
 docker-compose -f docker-compose.proxy.yml up -d --force-recreate --build